-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gilroy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Gilroy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gilroy are a mix of both white- and blue-collar jobs.
 Overall, Gilroy is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gilroy who work in office and administrative support (11.97%), sales jobs (11.87%), and management occupations (9.68%).

 Also of interest is that Gilroy has more people living here who work in computers and math than 95% of the places in the US.